nikolasburk/magic-relay-mutations/relay-mutations.md

 ## Relay - A brief Overview

 Relay is the most sophisticated GraphQL client available at the moment.
-Like GraphQL, it has been used internally by Facebook for a while before being open sourced.
+Like GraphQL, it has been used and battletested internally by Facebook for many years before it was open sourced.

-Relay surely isn't the easiest framework to learn (even the Relay team says so), but when used correctly, it manages the whole data layer for you in a consistent and reliable manner.
-It therefore is particularly well suited for large-scale and complex applications and ensures long-term developer productivity in these contexts.
+Relay surely isn't the easiest framework to learn, but when used correctly, it manages the whole data layer for you in a consistent and reliable manner.
+It therefore is particularly well-suited for large-scale and complex applications providing fantastic long-term developer productivity in these contexts.

 ### Declarative API and Colocation